MindWarmth/naughty-scrabble/README.md

 1. **Web Worker API**\
 Is used for background calculations of game's math:
    - create dictionary from text;
-   - extract all possible words (chunks) from game board;
+   - find all possible words (chunks) from game board;

 2. **Navigator.share()**\
 Is used to share invitation to join the game.

 3. **Clipboard API**\
-Is used to read dictionary from clipboard and to copy invitation to the game to clipboard.
+Is used to read dictionary from clipboard and to copy invitation to clipboard.

 And 2 additional: